delgadofarid/spark-data-analysis/README.md

     $ xcode-select –install
     ```

-    Another alternative is to simply download and install the version of `Command Line Tools` that we need: this can be done manually from the [Apple Developer Portal / More Downloads] (https://developer.apple.com/download/all/? q = xcode).
+    Another alternative is to simply download and install the version of `Command Line Tools` that we need: this can be done manually from the [Apple Developer Portal / More Downloads](https://developer.apple.com/download/all/?q=xcode).